Sotozu/JetKnightsSDL2/README.md

 ## Installation

-1. Download the **master** branch to any folder you want.
+1. Download the **master** branch to any folder you want as a Zip file.
+The folder should be called **JetKnights-master**
+2. Right click the Zip folder and selec the **Extract All** option.
+Place the extraced file in any folder you can easily access. (preferably desktop for easier access)
+3. Open the newly extracted folder and **double click** the solution file.
+The file should be called **JetKnights.sln**
-2. Use **Microsoft Visual Studio** and open the project.
+4. **Micrsoft Visual Studio** should open up.
-3. Click "Local Windows Debugger" to run the game.
+3. Click **Local Windows Debugger** to run the game.

 ## Controls